vineetgoyal01/ETL_Project_Team_4/README.md

 2. Once this transformation is complete, the csv of the LGA demographics is exported at the end.

 ## SQL document
-1. The final notebooks of Notebook 2 and Notebook 3 were then imported into a csv table.
-One table had occupation and childrens eduction by Suburbs in Greater Melbourne.
-The second table had further aggregated data and looked at suburb median price data and occupation and education data by LGAs in Melbourne.
+1. This is just a csv table in a SQL database showing the LGA, Suburb, Occupation data and median price